For Therapists: Upheal Try Free ↗

 How much time do AI clinical notes save?

-In our survey of therapist users, 30–60 minutes per session is typical.
+Vendors and independent user reports typically cite 30–60 minutes saved per session.
 The range depends on how much clinician editing each draft requires — more complex cases need more editing.

 Bottom Line